kevintuhumury/dashing-fitbit/README.md

 Each view which has a goal and thus a percentage, shows the progress in a graph.
 These graphs and it's icon will change color depending on which percentage you've reached.
 For an explanation about the colors, see the [color legend](https://github.com/kevintuhumury/dashing-fitbit#color-legend).
 An example of some of the variations (views) can be viewed [below](https://github.com/kevintuhumury/dashing-fitbit#preview)

+### Fitbit leaderboard

+If you want to show your leaderboard on your dashboard, you might want to try out the [Fitbit Leaderboard](https://github.com/kevintuhumury/dashing-fitbit-leaderboard) widget.

 ## Dependencies

 [Fitgem](https://github.com/whazzmaster/fitgem) is a dependency of the Fitbit widget.
 So, add `fitgem` to the Gemfile of your Dashing dashboard: